-Inventory management is a key issue for many firms, be they large or small: wellknown management theories emphasize the need to stay lean, the gain to proceed with just-in-time deliveries and zero inventories, or on the contrary the possibility to benefit from economies of scale by purchasing or producing the economic-orderquantity (Arrow, Harris and Marschak [1951], Zipkin [2000]), and hence storing.
+Inventory management is a key issue for many firms, be they large or small: wellknown management theories emphasize the need to stay lean, the gain to proceed with just-in-time deliveries and zero inventories, or on the contrary the possibility to benefit from economies of scale by purchasing or producing the economic-orderquantity (Arrow, Harris and Marschak (1951), Zipkin (2000)), and hence storing.
 The importance of inventories in economic analysis has also been recognized.
-For instance Arvan and Moses [1982] show that economies of scale in the production of a storable good lead a monopolist to adjust its output in the long run.
+For instance Arvan and Moses (1982) show that economies of scale in the production of a storable good lead a monopolist to adjust its output in the long run.
 Social losses then differ compared to the static case.
-Blanchard [1983] investigates the behaviour of finished good inventories in the U.S. automobile industry.
+Blanchard (1983) investigates the behaviour of finished good inventories in the U.S. automobile industry1.
 Descriptive statistics show that "production smoothing is not the dominant element of inventory behavior and that target inventory is probably a function of current sales" (p.374, our emphasis), and econometric estimations confirm this finding.
-Using a sample of U.S. firms from the good-producing manufacturing industries, Amihud and Mendelson [1989] show that firms hold larger level of inventories the greater their market power.
-However an interesting theoretical question is to understand how a target level of inventories is determined when firms are part of an oligopoly, as for example the U.S. automobile industry, and more broadly to investigate how inventory levels vary with the degree of competition.
-Is it possible to revert the causal relationship and find that larger equilibrium level of inventories allow firms to enjoy larger equilibrium market shares and consequently greater market power on an oligopolistic market?
-Moreover how is the equilibrium level of inventories affected by changes in the degree of competition?
+Using a sample of U.S. firms from the good-producing manufacturing industries, Amihud and Mendelson (1989) show that firms hold a larger level of inventories the greater their market power.
+However an interesting theoretical question is to understand how a target level of inventories is determined when firms are part of an oligopoly, as for example the U.S. automobile industry, and more broadly to investigate how inventory levels vary with the number of firms in competition.
+Is it possible to revert the causal relationship, and find that a larger equilibrium level of inventories allows firms to enjoy larger equilibrium market shares and consequently a greater market power on an oligopolistic market?
+Moreover, how is the equilibrium level of inventories affected by changes in the number of competitors, and what are the implications for consumers' surplus?
 Answering these questions is the object of this study.